 Lua JavaScript

 string string

 number number

 boolean boolean

-table Object
+table Object or Array, see below

 nil undefined

 Function result is converted from JavaScript to Lua data type.
 Only simple JS objects are supported.
 For example, returning a function or a JQuery selector from a wrapped function won't work.
-JavaScript → Lua conversion rules: